 11. Your gut tells you they don’t like you

 If you think your coworkers don’t like you, it may just be in your head, but that may be true too.
 If they treat you differently than everyone else, you probably aren’t their favorite person.
 Believe in your gut and if you have a strong feeling about it, keep looking for other signs.

 12. They won’t laugh when you’re around

 We are not talking about bad days or mood swings at times.
 If your coworkers make a conscious effort not to smile while you’re at home, something’s not right.
 Signs of a bad coworker in fact can not be bound with some examples.

-Ms Taylor says it is difficult to look straight in the eyes of someone when you don’t like or respect them.
+Ms. Taylor says it is difficult to look straight into the eyes of someone when you don’t like or respect them.
 If you notice that your coworkers avoid eye contact while talking to you, this is probably the reason.